signal/sandbox/README.md

 # sandbox
-This is where I screw around
+This is where we play around